 That’s why it is very important to choose the right childbirth class.

 Let me re-introduce myself again.
 I am a childbirth class junkie.
 Every time I come across a new book or a course about childbirth – I have to have it.
-So, I get a lot of people asking me the same question:
+So, I get a lot of people asking me the same questions:

 Why do you want to take

 Before you start shopping for a childbirth class, consider answering these questions first: